KevinAst/feature-u/docs/article/article.md

-Take a look at the **eatery-nod** [README] to get a feel for the application.  **Screen flows are available**, _so it really helps in orienting you to the project_.
+Take a look at the **eatery-nod** [README] to get a feel for the application.  **Screen flows are available**, _so it really helps in your orientation to the project_.

 <p align="center"><img src="img/eatery-nod.png" alt="Before/After" width="90%"></p>